INRIM/IT-Yb1-data-scripts/README.md

 - `sproc.py` to process clock data: it provides analisys of interleaved measurements, instability and interpolation to common timetags
 - `vband.py` to process sideband data: it provides sidebands fits and temperature vs depth analisys

+## New development
+New development of the sidebands fit has been moved to https://github.com/INRIM/large-lattice-model

 ## Basic usage